An employee handbook can be a manager’s best friend.

 Include guidelines for whether vacation leave can be canceled, and under what circumstances.

-Your policies for unpaid leave, sickness leave, and absences must also be stated.
+Your policies for unpaid and paid time off (PTO), sickness leave, and absences must also be stated.

 Focus on limits and consequences for these types of leave.
 This includes answering questions like: